emma-discovers/product-case-studies/README.md

 We returned meaning to the product.
 People started using the platform and development tools, and, more importantly, applying the practices in their work, not just clicking for a badge.

 **Learnings**
 Metrics can lie if you don't look beneath the surface.
-Gamification is not universal — it must match the motivation patterns of the specific audience.
+Gamification must match the motivation patterns of the specific audience.
 And when a mechanic "migrates" from another segment, it must be re-validated, not copied.

 ---